Aembit/terraform-provider-aembit/docs/data-sources/trust_providers.md

 <a id="nestedatt--trust_providers--gcp_identity"></a>
 ### Nested Schema for `trust_providers.gcp_identity`

+Optional:

+- `emails` (Set of String) The set of accepted GCP Service Account emails which initiated the GCP Service.
+Used only for cases where multiple GCP Service Accounts can be matched.

 Read-Only:

 - `email` (String) The Email of the GCP Service Account used by the associated GCP resource.